 The eligibility criteria for a youth mobility visa are set out under Appendix Youth Mobility Scheme of the UK’s Immigration Rules.
 A young person can apply for this type of visa if they’d like to come to the UK on a short-term basis and they satisfy the following requirements:

-The nationality requirement: the applicant must be either a British Overseas Citizen, a British Overseas Territories Citizen or a British National (Overseas) — or be from one of eleven countries or territories, including: Australia, New Zealand, Canada, Monaco, San Marino, Iceland, Hong Kong, Japan, South Korea, Taiwan and India.
+The applicant must be either a British Overseas Citizen, a British Overseas Territories Citizen or a British National (Overseas) — or be from one of eleven countries or territories, including: Australia, New Zealand, Canada, Monaco, San Marino, Iceland, Hong Kong, Japan, South Korea, Taiwan and India.
 An applicant from either Hong Kong (with a SAR passport), Japan, South Korea, Taiwan and India must also be selected in the youth mobility scheme ballot before they can apply for a visa.

-The age requirement: an applicant must be aged 18 or over on the date their entry clearance will become valid, and aged 30 or under when they apply for their youth mobility visa.
+An applicant must be aged 18 or over on the date their entry clearance will become valid, and aged 30 or under when they apply for their youth mobility visa.

 In an announcement in July 2022, Boris Johnson confirmed that the youth mobility scheme would be extended to allow New Zealand nationals aged between 18 to 35 to come to the UK for up to three years.
 The Home Office has stated more information on the Youth Mobility and Working Holiday schemes will be released next year.

-The maintenance requirement: the applicant must have at least £2,530 in cash savings held in either a current or savings account to show that they can support themselves while in the UK.
+The applicant must have at least £2,530 in cash savings held in either a current or savings account to show that they can support themselves while in the UK.
 They’ll need to have had the money available in their account for at least 28 days in a row, where day 28 must be within 31 days of applying for the youth mobility visa.

-The other eligibility requirements under the rules: an applicant won’t qualify for a youth mobility visa if they have children under the age of 18 who live with them or are financially dependent on them, or they’ve already lived in the UK under the scheme.
+An applicant won’t qualify for a youth mobility visa if they have children under the age of 18 who live with them or are financially dependent on them, or they’ve already lived in the UK under the scheme.
 An applicant can also be refused a visa under the general grounds for refusal, for example, if they’ve been convicted of a serious offence or previously breached UK immigration laws.